ibm-cloud-docs/vpc/block_storage_vpc_bandwidth.md

    {: screen}
    {: api}

-When you attach a secondary volume to a virtual server instance, the primary boot volume gets priority IOPS and bandwidth allocation to ensure reasonable boot times.
+When you attach a secondary volume to a virtual server instance, the primary boot volume gets priority IOPS and bandwidth allocation to help ensure reasonable boot times.
 Boot volume IOPS and bandwidth are never reduced to be less than 3000 IOPS or 393 MBps.

 All volumes are assigned instance bandwidth proportional to their maximum bandwidth, where the sum of all volume bandwidth equals the overall volumes bandwidth.